 Uber, Lyft suspend driver who recorded St. Louis passengers

-ST. LOUIS (AP) — Ride-hailing companies Uber and Lyft have suspended a driver who recorded hundreds of St. Louis-area passengers without their permission and livestreamed the video.
+ST. LOUIS (AP) — Ride-hailing companies Uber and Lyft have cut ties with a driver who recorded hundreds of St. Louis-area passengers without their permission and livestreamed the video.

-The St. Louis Post-Dispatch reported 32-year-old Jason Gargac of Florissant, Missouri, has given about 700 rides in the area since March.
-Almost all have been streamed to his channel on the live video website Twitch, where he goes by the username "JustSmurf."
+The St. Louis Post-Dispatch reported 32-year-old Jason Gargac of Florissant, Missouri, has given about 700 rides since March and most have been streamed to his channel on the live video website Twitch, where he goes by the username "JustSmurf."

 Gargac said he's trying to "capture the natural interactions between myself and the passengers."

-But some riders said they felt their privacy had been violated.
-Of about a dozen the newspaper interviewed, all said they didn't know they were livestreamed and wouldn't have consented.
+Some riders told the newspaper their privacy had been violated and they didn't know they were livestreamed and wouldn't have consented.

-After the story's publication, Uber announced it was suspending Gargac's account and Lyft said it deactivated him as a driver.
+Uber said Monday it has ended its relationship with Gargac.
+Lyft has deactivated the driver from its app.

+It is not a crime in Missouri for parties to record their own interactions, unless it shows someone nude without that person's consent.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com